stepandrew/stepandrew.github.io/README.md

 Your classes are fantastic!!
 > - Anna

 This class is about to learn version control.
-I followed this practice from my class assignment module 4 that make practice several tutorials to get familiar with github.
+I followed this practice from my class assignment module 4 that make me practice several tutorials to get familiar with github.

 I used the [editor on GitHub](https://github.com/stepandrew/stepandrew.github.io/edit/master/README.md) to maintain and preview the content for my website in Markdown files.